smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 #### **A. `WiFi` credentials not shared with App**

-This case is applicable when the Policy table is not updated or user disallowed it.
+This case is applicable when the policy table is not updated or user disallowed it.

 #### Scenario Description
 1. The proxy requests `WiFi` status info.